 Privacy is also a big concern as Ambient Intelligence becomes more prevalent and powerful.
 The inherent nature AmI is the capability to uniquely identify and track people.
 We need to explicitly define privacy policies in public and private space to gain users’ trust.
 Businesses will need to be open about the extent of AmI capabilities deployed in their properties.

 4. Social and Economic Impacts

-AmI should be able to enhance social interactions of all the participants within the environment.
+AmI should be able to enhance the social interactions of all the participants within the environment.
 One example is the use of AmI to enhance healthcare accessibility, elderly care and social support for the aging population.

-Last but not least, we could not underplay the economic impact to the stakeholders.
+Last but not least, we could not underplay the economic impact on the stakeholders.
 On one side, it will no doubt increase the productivity of society as a whole.
-But on the other side, it will permanently change job functions of many people in the industries involved.
+But on the other side, it will permanently change the job functions of many people in the industries involved.
 That will affect the rollout of AmI in many areas.
 However, it is beyond the scope of our discussion today.

 Growing Presence of Ambient Intelligence

 Shaping The Future Users – The Alexa Factor